clearpath-docs/dingo-sphinx-tutorials/doc/simulation.rst

   Make sure to run ``source devel/setup.bash`` when opening the new terminal.

-You can using the following launch invocation to start rviz with a pre-cooked configuration suitable for visualizing any standard Jackal config:
+You can using the following launch invocation to start rviz with a pre-cooked configuration suitable for visualizing any standard Dingo config:

 .. code-block:: bash